 How do I get accepted to PAN?

-Admission is competitive, and due to equipment and budget limitations, PAN accepts 20 teachers and 24 students per year.
+Admission is competitive, and due to equipment and budget limitations, PAN@MSU accepts 20 teachers and 24 students per year.
+Note that our sister program, PAN@ND, accepts another 20 students and your application can qualify for both programs if you choose.
 If you're a teacher, you need to show that you want to incorporate nuclear astrophysics in your curriculum, and that you're teaching classes (preferably lots of students) where that would be appropriate.
 If you're a student, you need to show that you're highly motivated to pursue science and get stellar teacher recommendations.

 When will I hear if I've been accepted?